marcelofern/marcelofern.github.io/posts/python/the-dumbest-compiler-imaginable/index.md

 "self" variable bounded to it.

-The second case, where we use the `Foo` class, the function `bar` is not bounded as it didn't come from an instantiated object from `Foo` and does not have a `self` object in that case.
+The second case, where we use the `Foo` class, the function `bar` is not bounded as it didn't come from an instantiated object and thus does not have a `self` object.
 Trying to call it will result in error:

 ```python
 >>> Foo.bar(x=1, y=2)